-of READ Center users surveyed are more comfortable using computers to access information and resources because of their Center.
+of Center users report that they are now more comfortable using computers to access information as a result of the Center.

 906,000 villagers had free access to computers and the Internet through READ Centers in 2013.
 As part of our commitment to provide access to information in rural areas, we've spent the last two years designing a plan for using information and communications technology (ICT) in a sustainable and impactful way.